JAlcocerT/JAlcocerT/content/blog/dev-gitlab.md

 ### Select a Gitlab Repository

-For testing purposes, I made it with [this one](https://gitlab.com/fossengineer1/cyclingthere)
+For testing purposes, I made the setup with [this one](https://gitlab.com/fossengineer1/cyclingthere)

 ### Try the Theme